tashbalrai/tashbalrai.github.io/php/oops/advanced.md

 Arguments to these magic methods cannot be passed by reference.

 ### Property Overloading.
+Only works in object context not in static context.
+Therefore cannot be declared static.

 ```php
 public void __set ( string $name , mixed $value )
 ```